 Her research interests are in two areas: (1) Teacher learning and professional development, with a focus on the use of video to foster teacher professional growth; and (2) Teaching and learning in STEM, with a focus on both development of youths’ conceptual understanding and video as a tool to study learning interactions.

 Most of her work centers on the design and study of innovative learning experiences for teachers and youth, in order to advance theory, guide practice, and suggest new directions for research.

 Dr. Santagata’s commitment to equity, diversity, and inclusiveness is evidenced by her research, teaching, and service.

 She has been the PI or co-PI on several externally funded projects, including research-practice partnerships with local under-served schools and collaborations with international partners.

 For more details about her background, see:CV December 2019

 3200 Education Building

 Key Research Areas

-Teacher learning, video in teacher preparation and professional development, mathematics teaching and learning, cross-cultural studies of classroom teaching
+Teacher learning, video in teacher preparation and professional development, teaching and learning in STEM, equity and diversity, research-practice partnerships, and cross-cultural studies of classroom teaching

 Laurea in Developmental and Education Psychology, Universita` di Padova, Italy (1993)